Answering Your Questions – 24 May 2020 (Reviewed and Updated – 27 February 2023 )

 There are several points to note:

 It seems to be that most children who have Covid-19 show very few symptoms.
-A very small proportion go on to develop PIMS-TS about 10 days – 3 weeks later.
-This can be serious – and is different from Kawasaki Disease in its presentation, and although can be associated with heart inflammation, does not appear to target the coronary arteries the way Kawasaki Disease does.
+A very small proportion go on to develop PIMS-TS about 10 days to 3 weeks later.
+This can be serious – and is different from Kawasaki Disease in its presentation, and although can be associated with heart inflammation, does not appear to target the heart the way Kawasaki Disease does.

 Features of PIMS-TS: Many features of PIMS-TS are non-specific, and can be seen in several disorders associated with severe inflammation: for example some children with severe arthritis, other infections, inflammatory bowel disease, or even children who present with abdominal pain resembling appendicitis.
 We’ve said above that Kawasaki Disease also shares some symptoms with PIMS-TS, but there are many other inflammatory disorders of children that do so.
 Features of PIMS-TS that are NOT usually signs or symptoms of Kawasaki Disease include: (7)

 - Respiratory symptoms / cough – not usually a symptom of Kawasaki Disease

 - Gastrointestinal symptoms and abdominal pain – predominant early symptoms in PIMS-TS but uncommonly seen in Kawasaki Disease

 - Abnormal fibrinogen and clotting disorders.
 PIMS-TS can present with clots in the lung arteries and this is not usually seen in Kawasaki Disease

 - Single or Multi-organ failure – not usually seen typically in Kawasaki Disease but characteristic of PIMS-TS

 - Shock and heart failure are much more frequent in PIMS-TS than in Kawasaki Disease